akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice sat near the foot of the table, surrounded by ladies who spoke over her and around her as if she weren't there.
 The array of knives and spoons was bewildering.
 She reached for the wrong one—a fish knife for the meat course—and a titter ran down the table.

-**Lady Margaret:** (quietly, from beside her) "The other one.
+Lady Margaret quietly, from beside her: "The other one.
 The broader blade."

 Beatrice switched, face burning.
 Across the hall, Alice whispered something to Adela.
 Both laughed.

 Godfrey, seated far above, caught her eye.
 He didn't smile.
 Didn't wave.
-Just... looked.
+Just… looked.
 And somehow, that was enough.

 ---